 (e) Minor Group 632, chefs and cooks; and

 (f) Minor Group 633, butchers and bakers.

 To find out which group your job falls under, consult with a lawyer of Gerami Law PC or else see the list of jobs and their NOC groups.

 WHAT IS FULL TIME WORK?

 Full time work means at least 30 hours of paid work per week, or an equal amount in part-time hours.

 To demonstrate that you meet the minimum language requirements for your job, you must include the results of a language test (from an agency designated by IRCC).

 Your result on this test must be no more than two years old on the day you apply.

 PROOF OF FUNDS

-Applicants must also demonstrate they have sufficient funds to support themselves and their family once they arrive in Canada, unless they have a valid job offer from a Canadian employer or authorized to legally work in Canada under a qualifying job offer.
+Applicants must demonstrate they have sufficient funds to support themselves and their family once they arrive in Canada, unless they have a qualifying job offer from a Canadian employer or are currently authorized to legally work in Canada under a qualifying job offer.